walmartlabs/lacinia-pedestal/docs/subscriptions.rst

 Subscriptions
 =============

-Subscriptions are an exciting, and relative recent, addition to GraphQL.
+Subscriptions are an exciting, and relatively recent, addition to GraphQL.

 Subscriptions are a way for a client to request notifications about arbitrary events defined by the server;
 this parallels how a query exposes arbitrary data defined by the server.